Kasun1Don/PDF-MANAGEMENT-FLASK-API/README.md

     - **Description**: JWT (JSON Web Token) authentication for Flask.Flask-JWT-Extended adds support for using JSON Web Tokens to Flask for user authentication.
 JWTs are a secure way to transmit information between parties as a JSON object.
 This package provides tools for creating, decoding, and managing JWTs, enabling secure user authentication and session management.

 5. **marshmallow==3.21.3**:
     - **Description**: Object serialization and deserialization.
-Marshmallow is an ORM/ODM/framework-agnostic library for converting complex data types, such as objects, to and from native Python data types.
+Marshmallow is a library for converting complex data types, such as objects, to and from native Python data types.
 It is used for data validation, serialization, and deserialization, making it easier to handle API request and response data in a structured way.
+It also supports nested data handling and integrates well with Flask, ensuring that API request and response data are accurately processed.

 6. **marshmallow-sqlalchemy==1.0.0**:
     - **Description**: Marshmallow-SQLAlchemy is an integration library that adds SQLAlchemy support to Marshmallow.
 It provides serialization and deserialization of SQLAlchemy models, allowing seamless conversion between database records and Python objects for API responses and requests.